BitzArt/Pagination/README.md

 ![Tests](https://github.com/BitzArt/Pagination/actions/workflows/Tests.yml/badge.svg)

-BitzArt.Pagination nuget package

 https://www.nuget.org/packages/BitzArt.Pagination/

+Supports EF and EF Core.
+To use with your version of EF, add appropriate nuget package to your project.

-Assuming that we have a DbContext with some entity like
+Assuming that you have a DbContext with some entity like

     DbSet<SomeEntity> Items { get; set; }